 Outdoor, damp-resistant fixtures are the focus of Coe Studios in Berkeley, California, who cast beautiful, solid bronze lamps perfect for damp and wet settings.
 Bronze doesn’t rust, and their silicone-rubber gaskets create a weather-tight seal.
 They have unique, hand-blown, square glass shades, which provide a soft, diffuse light anywhere an outdoor accent light is needed, whether on a post along a garden path or the front porch.

 Exterior lights are not only ornamental, but also illuminate access at night, and provide safety and security.
-“Beauty by day, function by night” is the motto at the Old California Lantern Co., who produce handcrafted fixtures in California Arts and Crafts, Mission, and East Coast Craftsman styles.
+“Beauty by day, function by night” is the motto at the Old California Lighting, who produce handcrafted fixtures in California Arts and Crafts, Mission, and East Coast Craftsman styles.
 As dependable as they are beautiful, these lights last for a lifetime with just a little maintenance.
 (Cleaning every six months with a soft cloth and mild soap preserves not only the glass but also the metal finish.)

 You can’t go wrong with Rejuvenation’s affordable products.
 The Portland, Oregon, company started with salvage in 1977 and went on to produce a wide and diverse line that includes many exterior fixtures in various styles.
 They provide so many options: in finish, socket type, color of the glass, wall switching, even vaulted ceiling (angled) connections.